blowdart/idunno.Bluesky/docs/gettingStarted.md

 }
 ```

+The `SuccedeedWithResult` property on the `AtProtoHttpResult<T>` class is a convenience property that checks if the
+`StatusCode` is `HttpStatusCode.OK` and the `Result` is not `null`.
+There is also a `Succeeded` property which just checks the `StatusCode` for
+the few APIs that don't return a result.

 The`AtProtoHttpResult<T>` `StatusCode` property exposes the HTTP status code the API endpoint returned.
-If the `StatusCode` is not `Succeeded` then an HTTP error occurred during the API fall.
+If the `StatusCode` is not `Succeeded` then an HTTP error occurred during the API call.
 Further error information returned from the API may be present in the `Error` property.

 ## <a name="atURIs">AT URIs</a>